Gnopps/obsidian-rewarder/README.md

 - _Image_: This can be used to insert a link to an image to be displayed when the reward is earned.
 The image link has to be in one of the following formats:

   - {https://example.com/images/beer.png} for images hosted online
   - {app://local/C:/Files/beer.png} for images hosted on your computer.
-Note that this spaces and other special characters need to be replaced.
+Note that spaces and other special characters need to be replaced.
 The plugin [Obsidan File path to URI](https://github.com/MichalBures/obsidian-file-path-to-uri) is a great plugin to do this automatically.

-Reward settings are inserted by adding a number and/or occurence within double-brackets on the same row as the reward.
-If you prefer, double-brackets can be replcaed with something else in settings.
+Reward settings are inserted by adding a number, occurence, and/or link within double-brackets on the same row as the reward.
+If you prefer, double-brackets can be replaced with something else in settings.
 The reward settings can be entered in any order you wish.
 Examples:

 > Eat candy